-- Put on coat and shoes.
-Make sure you have your keys/fob. - Check to see if your door is hot or has smoke around it.
+- Put on coat and shoes and take your keys/fob. - Check to see if your door is hot or has smoke around it.
 If so, stay in your room, signal from your window and wait to be evacuated by firefighters. - If safe to do so, exit your room.
 Shut your door tightly when you leave.